-- ethnic background – people of African & Asian descent are particularly susceptible to some types of glaucoma
+- Ethnic background – people of African and Asian descent are particularly susceptible to some types of glaucoma

-- medical conditions – diabetes, heart disease, high blood pressure, or hypothyroidism
+- Medical conditions – diabetes, heart disease, high blood pressure, or underactive thyroid (hypothyroidism)

-- other conditions – near-sightedness (myopia), far-sightedness (hyperopia), eye injuries, migraines
+- Other conditions – extreme near-sightedness (myopia) or far-sightedness (hyperopia), eye injuries or certain types of eye surgery, migraines

 Abnormally high pressure within the eye (intraocular pressure) is usually, but not always, associated with optic nerve damage.
 The pressure inside the eye increases when the eye’s fluid drainage system fails to function properly.
 Glaucoma can develop slowly (chronic glaucoma) or abruptly (acute glaucoma):

 - Chronic glaucoma – blockage of the eye’s drainage channels occurs gradually.
 It is the most common form and is painless

 - Acute glaucoma – blockage in the drainage channels of the eye occurs suddenly.
 It is painful and can result in permanent vision loss if not treated immediately.

 There are different types of glaucoma, with a range of characteristics and causes.
 Some of these include:

 - Primary open-angle glaucoma – a partial blockage in the eye’s drainage system causes fluid to drain out of the eye too slowly, resulting in a gradual increase in pressure within the eye